 This being said, you will want to consider some extra factors when running a murder mystery.

-A murder mystery in D&D is in many aspects just like a normal mystery in D&D. If you read this article on mysteries first and how to run them, then you will already be ahead.
+Creating a murder mystery in D&D is in many aspects just like creating a normal mystery in D&D. If you read this article on mysteries first and how to run them, then you will already be ahead.

 Did you read the article on mysteries?
 It is important because I am going to mention some things that are in the mystery article.

-When you plan a murder mystery you need to have the plot all laid out for your players ahead of time.
+When creating a murder mystery in D&D you need to have the plot all laid out for your players ahead of time.
 This does not mean just planning out the traps, puzzles, and other things that will lead to a conclusion.
 You will need to plan out more.

 Why did someone get murdered and why are all the extra people there?
 If your players are just told to find someone’s murderer they will need suspects.
 Each suspect is a normal person who has their own motivations and secrets.
 This does not mean that they committed murder.
 Each suspect just has something to hide and must be considered a suspect for a reason.